dotnotation/Dijkstra/README.md

         - physicist, essayist
         - one of the most influential, cited, and used research
         - known for DJP, call stack, Guarded Command Language, weakest precondition calculus, separation of concerns, software architecture, concurrent programming, multithreaded programming, structured programming, and so much more
+    - what is it used for?
+        - maps!
+GPS
+        - Biology (think spread of viruses)
+        - cheapest Airline tickets
+        - network routing